 Your blog becomes a space where you draw near to God to worship Him and to allow Him to touch and transform you and in turn the world around you.

+There is certainly so much spiritual value in this activity.
 Let’s get down to writing your weekly history with God.

 He who dwells in the secret place of the Most High shall abide under the shadow of the Almighty (Psalm 91:1).